 Open House is a time for parents and students to meet teachers and hear about the exciting projects and activities planned in the classroom for the year ahead.
 Open House is not a time for individual parent/teacher meetings.
 Conferences should be requested and scheduled for another time.
-Fall Open House will be held on Thursday evening, October 6.
-The spring Open House will be an Educational Fair scheduled for Tuesday, May 16.
-Both programs begin at 6:30 p.m.
+Fall Open House will be held on Thursday evening, October 10 starting at 6:30 p.m.